ansible/ecosystem-documentation/docs/getting_started_ee/index.md

 # Getting started with Execution Environments

+> Any feedback on the guide is much appreciated.
+Join the [forum](https://forum.ansible.com/g/ExecutionEnvs) and share your insights with the community!

 You can run Ansible automation in containers, like any other modern software application.
 Ansible uses container images known as Execution Environments (EE) that act as control nodes.